JMacC360/support-api/README.md

 ## About This API

-This API powers the support-ticketing system for CWPC (Company/Community/Customer With Professional Care).
+This API powers the support-ticketing system for Community Wireless and Power Corporation (CWPC).
 It is designed to handle the creation, management, and resolution of support tickets, enabling efficient communication between users and support staff.

 ### Background